 Cut and dried | Clear and well planned | There are no cut-and-dried rules in this office. |

-Cut to quick | Hurt someone feeling | His insulting remarks cut her to the quick. |
+Cut to quick | Hurt someone’s feelings | His insulting remarks cut her to the quick. |

 Dark horse | Hidden gem | He proved a dark horse in the election. |

-Dead letter | Ended law | This law now has become a dead letter. |
+Dead letter | Ended law | This law has now become a dead letter. |

 Die in harness | Killed in effort | The poor worker died in harness. |